DarkKoNO/ArcGIS_Storymap_Creator/README.md

 # ArcGIS_Storymap_Creator
-Converts a DOCX document to a storymap.
+## Converts a DOCX document to a storymap.

 The easiest way is to download the whole ArcGIS Pro project folder (Storymap_creator_publish).
 Tested in ArcGIS Pro 3.4.3.
-(You can see script and config file code directly in the root folder, but they are also included in the project folder /_data/)
+(You can see the script and config file code directly in the root folder, but they are also included in the project folder /_data/)

 After opening the project, you can find the script ready to use in the project toolbox.